10 Tips to Prevent Theft at a Craft Show

 9) Have “Testers”

-Testers are another great way to implement this super effective sales technique.
+Testers are another great way to implement this super-effective sales technique.

 10) Enlist Helpers

 It’s also worth it to get to know your neighbors at craft shows.
-They’ll be busy minding their own craft show table or booth but it’s still an extra set of eyes to glance over once and keep an eye on your blind spots that may make theft easy (and of course offer to do the same for them).
+They’ll be busy minding their craft show table or booth but it’s still an extra set of eyes to glance over once and keep an eye on your blind spots that may make theft easy (and of course offer to do the same for them).

-We don’t want to make you a paranoid salesperson on market day, but rather, just keep you aware.
 Many handmade vendors never have to deal with theft at their craft show table but it’s devastating for those who do.

 Hopefully, these tips help you have a successful and shoplifter-free day.